KiranMantha/plumejs/README.md

   })
   class TestEle {
     test:string;

     constructor(){
       this.text = 'hello world!'
     }

     render(){
-      return html(`<div>${this.text}</div>`)
+      return html`<div>${this.text}</div>`;
     }
   }

 ```

-Note: through out the entire application there will be only one root component. adding more root components will not render the page and throw duplicate root component error.
+Note: Through out the entire application there will be only one root component.
+Adding more than one root component will not render the page and throw duplicate root component error.

-For styling one can use css or scss formats.
+For styling one can use css or scss formats. but scss is the most preferred one.
+By default all plumejs components are render as block elements.
+They internally have `:host { display: block; }` property.

 ## Lifecycle Hooks